Ethenlc/Kotlin/README.md

 # Development Environment

 I used different websites to help me learn how to implement Kotlin language into this program.
 I also used AI (ChatGPT) to help me when I came to a couple of roadblocks and it was able to point me in the right direction to get my code running again.
+There were also peers of mine that know more than me and they were a great asset when I needed help.

 I used the Kotlin language and the functions that come with it.